Leeds At Home

 Watch the incredible Phoenix Dance Theatre perform Sharon Watson’s Windrush: Movement of the People, the first contemporary dance work to explore the narrative of the arrival of SS Empire Windrush that brought the first Caribbean migrants to the UK.
 The work is a lively celebration of the rise of multicultural Britain and features an uplifting soundtrack from calypso, jazz, gospel and reggae with original music created by Christella Litras and features set and costume design by Eleanor Bull.

 Leeds Museums and Galleries have launched a Virtual Visit page with online exhibitions, podcasts, blog and activities to do from home.
 Have a look at ‘Fast x Slow Fashion’, exploring Shopping in Leeds 1720 – 2020.
-They’d also like to invite you to join them on their Twitter for a cup of tea every morning at 9am.
 Craft Centre Leeds have also taken their latest exhibitions online and can be perused here.
-While Henry Moore Institute are taking us on a virtual twitter tour of Leeds galleries.
-Why not have a go at curating your own exhibition?
 Art UK have launched a tool that anyone anywhere can use to create digital exhibitions from artworks on the site, including works from Leeds University Library Galleries.

 Animal lovers are in for a treat with Temple Newsam Home Farm’s own Farmer Joe’s weekly videos.
 And virtually meet the animals at Tropical World, they have meerkats, monkeys, crocodiles, butterflies and so much more.

-Harewood House’s front door may be locked, but their online doors are wide open and their on a mission to enrich, enlighten, engage and entertain you.
-Enjoy Harewood at Home as they share the collections, the stories and the landscape of this museum-accredited House; plus its 50-year-old Bird Garden, licensed zoo, and 120 acres of Grade I listed gardens and grounds, through a programme of daily changing content.
-From hands-on tips from the Learn team and Head Gardener, to behind the scenes with the curators and collections team, or just a moment of wellbeing, the content will be shared on the Harewood blog, on Instagram, Twitter and Facebook @harewoodhouse and on their YouTube channel.
+Enjoy Harewood at Home as they share the collections, the stories and the landscape of this museum-accredited House; plus its 50-year-old Bird Garden, licensed zoo, and 120 acres of Grade I listed gardens and grounds.
+From hands-on tips to behind the scenes with the curators and collections team, the content will be shared on the Harewood blog, on Instagram, Twitter and Facebook @harewoodhouse and on their YouTube channel.
 Support Harewood’s Bird Garden in raising £35,000 and help them conserve and take care of their 50+ species of Birds whilst Harewood remains closed.

 Left Bank Leeds have started two online creative communities on Facebook – one for those who love to draw, and another for knitters and stitchers.
 These are friendly places for discussion, skill sharing, tutorials and Q+As.